hypervel/hypervel.org/docs/docs/validation.md

 ### Specifying Values in Language Files

-Some of Laravel Hyperf's built-in validation rule error messages contain a `:value` placeholder that is replaced with the current value of the request attribute.
+Some of Hypervel's built-in validation rule error messages contain a `:value` placeholder that is replaced with the current value of the request attribute.
 However, you may occasionally need the `:value` portion of your validation message to be replaced with a custom representation of the value.
 For example, consider the following rule that specifies that a credit card number is required if the `payment_type` has a value of `cc`:

 ```php
 Validator::make($request->all(), [